OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Experiments

-No-shrinking OPT-GAN is designed to show the influence of the shrinking strategy which controls the shrinking of the size of optimal set over time.
-According to the distributions learned by No-Shrinking OPT-GAN and OPT-GAN in Fig. \ref{fig:ablation} (c) and (e), respectively, both can learn a nice ``arc" that represents the best region.
-However, OPT-GAN exploits this ``arc" region faster than No-shrinking OPT-GAN at the later stage and converges to the optimum.
-This is because OPT-GAN can quickly refine $h(\boldsymbol{x})$ (for exploitation) when the size of optimal set is small.
-Above phenomena reflect that the shrinking strategy reinforces the exploitation ability of OPT-GAN over time and benefits its convergence.
+\textbf{Ablation Analysis for Shrinking Strategy} No-shrinking OPT-GAN is designed to show the influence of the shrinking strategy {which controls the shrinking rate of $K$ (size of $\boldsymbol{x}_\mathrm{opt}$).} According to the distributions learned by No-Shrinking OPT-GAN and OPT-GAN in Fig. \ref{fig:ablation} (c) and (f), respectively, both can learn a nice ``arc" which represents the best region.
+However, OPT-GAN exploits this ``arc" region faster than No-shrinking N at the later stage and converges to the optimum gradually,{ which due to OPT-GAN can quickly refine $h(\boldsymbol{x})$ (for exploitation) when $K$ is small.} The above phenomena reflect that the shrinking strategy reinforces OPT-GAN's exploitation ability over time and benefits its convergence.

-Generator pre-training initializes the solution generator $G$, and endows $G$ with a global field-of-view for generating uniformly scattered solutions initially in the searching domain.
+\textbf{Ablation Analysis for Generator Pre-training} Generator pre-training initializes the {$G$} and endows $G$ with a global field-of-view for generating uniformly scattered solutions initially in the searching domain.
 No-Pre-train OPT-GAN is adopted to demonstrate the significance of generator pre-training.
 In Fig. \ref{fig:ablation} (d), the search regions covered by No-Pre-train OPT-GAN only occupy a part of the search domain at initialization.
-Although No-Pre-train OPT-GAN explores more regions over time owing to the support from the exploration discriminator $D_{R}$, it rapidly converges to the local optimum compared with OPT-GAN.
+Although No-Pre-train OPT-GAN explores more regions over time {owing to the support from $D_{R}$}, it rapidly converges to the local optimum compared with OPT-GAN.
 These phenomena illustrate that OPT-GAN initialized with a global field-of-view is beneficial to avoid premature convergence and find optimum.